 Jade obtained a BSc and a PhD in Biochemistry at the University of Bristol where she subsequently worked as a post-doctoral researcher investigating defective cell division.

-Jade joined J A Kemp as a Trainee Patent Attorney in 2016.
+Jade joined J A Kemp as a trainee patent attorney in 2016 and is based in the London office.
+Jade is a part-qualified patent attorney.
 She is a fluent speaker of Cantonese.

 University of Bristol, Honours Degree in Biochemistry; PhD in Biochemistry